 - They tend to stick to rocks instead of sliding over them.

 - The cost or price of aluminum is higher.
 Canoes made of aluminum could be a target for scrappers.

 - They are overly shiny under sunlight.

 Aluminum vs Fiberglass Canoe – Which Is Better?

 Fiberglass is another canoe material that offers durability and long life.
 However, when it comes to durability and easy maintenance, the aluminum canoe is better.
 Aluminum is a powerful vessel that requires very little maintenance making it better than fiberglass.

-Here are other things that you may want to consider if you are torn between an aluminum vs fiberglass canoe.
+Here are other things that you may want to consider if you are torn between aluminum vs fiberglass canoe.

 Another plus for aluminum canoes is they are resistant to UV light.
 They are also able to withstand the adverse effects of the elements.
 You can leave them outside and still expect them not to be adversely affected by the environment.

 While they can resist UV light, they can be hot under the sun.
 At night, they can be freezing.
 Whichever of these two conditions exists, the aluminum canoe will be uncomfortable to be in.

 But they are good for beginners, especially the kids, because of their high water stability.
 These boats can take a lot of knocks and bumps without being considerably affected structurally.
 If there are dings and dents from rock bumps, you can easily repair them.
 Should holes develop, they can be repaired by welding.